CANTUS-Project/api/source/resource_types.rst

-    :>json string resources>feast: URL to the corresponding "Feast" resource :>json string resources>image_link: URL to an image, or a Web page with an image, of this Chant :>json string resources>proofreader: URL to an "Indexer" resource :>json string resources>drupal_path: URL to the Chant resource on the Drupal website :>json string resources>cantus_id: URL to the corresponding "CantusID" resource
+    :>json string resources>feast: URL to the corresponding "Feast" resource :>json string resources>image_link: URL to an image, or a Web page with an image, of this Chant :>json string resources>proofreader: URL to an "Indexer" resource :>json string resources>cantus_id: URL to the corresponding "CantusID" resource

 .. _`source resource type`: